ClassicWoWCommunity/cata-classic-bugs/README.md

-# This is a place for Cataclysm Classic and Vanilla Classic Era bug reports and research
+# This is a place for Cataclysm Classic and MOP Classic bug reports and research
 Feel free to open up issues for bug reports using the right format, provide as much detail as you can

 ### 1. Current Behavior